 The other thing it is telling us is that surviving despair is a character-transforming experience.
 It is when your self-esteem is ground to dust that you suddenly realise that life is not about you.
 It is about others, and ideals, and a sense of mission or vocation.
 What matters is the cause, not the person.
 That is what true humility is about.
-As C. S. Lewis wisely said: humility is not about thinking less of yourself.
+As the wise saying goes, popularly attributed to C. S. Lewis: Humility is not about thinking less of yourself.
 It is about thinking of yourself less.

 When you have arrived at this point, even if you have done so through the most bruising experiences, you become stronger than you ever believed possible.
 You have learned not to put your self-image on the line.
 You have learned not to think in terms of self-image at all.
 That is what Rabbi Yochanan meant when he said, “Greatness is humility.”
 Greatness is a life turned outward, so that other people’s suffering matters to you more than your own.
 The mark of greatness is the combination of strength and gentleness that is among the most healing forces in human life.

 Moses believed he was a failure.
 That is worth remembering every time we think we are failures.
 His journey from despair to self-effacing strength is one of the great psychological narratives in the Torah, a timeless tutorial in hope.